Shelly Bay: Navy base

 In 1907, the base was transferred to the Royal Navy, which constructed a new wharf along with munitions stores and an aerial tramway into the side of Mount Crawford, with limited use during The Great War.

 During World War II, the base saw significant expansion, with an expanded wharf, further ammunition stores and a new slipway.
 In addition, new accommodation, workshops and a small hospital were constructed on land reclaimed from the harbour.
 The buildings had a combined floor space of 69,050 square feet.
-The wharf totaled 37,200 square feet and had 1,200 feet of berthing space.
+The wharf totalled 37,200 square feet and had 1,200 feet of berthing space.
 Four Fairmile coastal patrol boats were based in Wellington, with the base being used as a primary repair and maintenance location for them.
 Following the creation of the Royal New Zealand Navy in 1941, ownership of the base was transferred, with the base receiving the name HMNZS Cook.

 Air Force base

 In 1946 ownership of the base was transferred to the Royal New Zealand Air Force, and renamed Shelly Bay Air Force Base.
+Its purpose included a dormitory and catering centre, the latter employing 50 full-time caterers.
+It held as many as five formal events each week, hosting top military leaders and on one occasion Prince Charles.

-The airforce base closed in 1995 and the New Zealand Defence Force put the land up for disposal.
+The Airforce base closed in 1995 and the New Zealand Defence Force put the land up for disposal.
 A naval museum was on the site but this was shut in 2008.

+Art Base (2000-2021)

+In 2000, under the name "Art Base", 28 resident artists called for the bay to become a cultural centre with students, a café, gallery and studios.
+The incorporated society offered to talk with the Wellington Tenths Trust about these plans but the Office for Treaty Settlements had put the land aside.
+Artists continued to lease studios, rehearsal rooms and galleries continuously until 2021; a 21 year occupation.
+Artists included Jeanne MacCaskill, Michael Browne and co-founder Barry Thomas.

+In 2009 a very popular cafe, the Chocolate Fish, took over the lease of the1892 built Mess Hall.
+It ran successfully employing 28 staff till 2025 when its lease was not renewed by the new owners.